Language and Page Formatting Options

-- Password policies are enforced on the data master.
+- Password policies are enforced on the data supplier.

 - Account lockout is enforced on all servers participating in replication.